LankyMoose/async-worker-ts/packages/lib/README.md

   },

   /**
-   * Using task(), you can create a 'prepared' worker function that has access
+   * Using task(), you can create a procedure that is automatically
-   * to parent scope variables that you provide.
+   * provided arguments from the parent scope.
    *
    * The first argument is the function that will be executed in the worker
    * thread, and the second argument is either: